-I have a dedicated 'chocolate-scented' garden.
-Since I'm in a fairly temperate zone of California, it's possible to include many varieties.
-I used to use cocoa bean hulls as mulch, and there's nothing that smells more like chocolate than this mulch, but if you have dogs, you'll want to skip the mulch since it can be dangerous to dogs if they eat it.
+I've always wanted a dedicated 'chocolate-scented' garden.
+Since I'm in a fairly temperate zone of California, it's certainly possible.
+I used to use cocoa bean hulls as mulch, and there's nothing that smells more like chocolate than this mulch when the sun hits it, but if you have dogs, you'll want to skip the mulch since it can be dangerous to dogs if they eat it.

 But as for real chocolate smelling plants, I love Cosmos atrosanguineus.
 This is a lovely maroon cosmos that actually has a heavy chocolate scent.
 Originally from Mexico, this plant reblooms in the San Francisco Bay Area Mediterranean climate.